fredppm/DisplayOps/README.md

-# Office TV Management System
+# Office Display Management System

-A comprehensive solution for managing multiple TV displays in office environments.
+A comprehensive solution for managing multiple displays in office environments.
 This system allows centralized control of dashboards across multiple mini PCs, with automatic authentication handling and real-time monitoring.

 ## Problem Statement

-Managing multiple TVs in an office setting presents several challenges:
+Managing multiple displays in an office setting presents several challenges:
-- TVs automatically turn off, losing displayed content
+- Displays automatically turn off, losing displayed content
 - Authentication sessions expire, requiring manual login on each device
-- Time-consuming process to configure each TV individually via TeamViewer
+- Time-consuming process to configure each display individually via TeamViewer
 - No centralized way to monitor or manage all displays

 ## Solution

 This system provides:
 - **Automatic Discovery**: Host agents discovered automatically via mDNS
-- **Centralized Web Controller**: Manage all TVs from a single interface
+- **Centralized Web Controller**: Manage all displays from a single interface
 - **Automated Window Control**: Open dashboards in kiosk mode using Electron
 - **Cookie Synchronization**: Share authentication across all devices
 - **Real-time Monitoring**: Track status and health of all displays